 In my composition classes, I taught that if you are interested in thinking outside the box – if you strive to stretch or break the rules – you must first master the box.
 It’s my simplistic notion based on observations that some of the most innovative musicians were first classically (or at least formally) trained.
-This mastery is the foundation from which they can reach for more.
+Mastery can be the foundation from which one can reach for more.

 In the parts of my life that have little to do with composition structure and cumulative argument, I find that I struggle with mastering the box.
 Consistency is always a few inches beyond my grasp.